jaketae/jaketae.github.io/_posts/2020-07-10-complex-fibonacci.md

 And there it is, the full fibonacci sequence, interpolated across the real numbers.
 When I first saw this pattern in Matt Parker's video, I was simply in awe, a loss of words.
 There's something inexplicably beautiful and wonderful at this pattern, almost as if it was some part of God's plan.
 Okay, maybe I'm being too melodramatic about a graph, but there is no denying that this pattern is geometrically interesting and pleasing to the eye.
 Everything looks so intentional and deliberate.

 The comments on the aesthetics of the snail shell aside, one point that deserves our attention is what appears to be a straight line.
 Well, turns out that this is, in fact, not a straight line.
-The only reasn why it appears straight is that the snail pattern overshadows the little vibrations on this portion of the graph.
+The only reason why it appears straight is that the snail pattern overshadows the little vibrations on this portion of the graph.
 Indeed, zooming in, we see that there is an interesting damping motion going on.
 This is what the fibonacci sequence would have looked like had we plotted only the positive domain of the real number line.

 ```python